Info

 Consider/Ask Yourself:

-• She has been through a lot at a young age.
+• She has been a victim of sexual assault.

 How to Get Over It and On With It: